periode/thesis/corpus/online_posts.md

 [link](https://www.regpacks.com/blog/5-reasons-im-passionate-coding-whats-passion/)

-- code is "usable art"
+- code is "usable art" (within the realm of softare engineering)
 - collaborative effort
 - has a positive effect (...)
 - "if i can think it, i can make it reality"